-- TOEFL iBT minimum score of 100

-- TOEFL paper based minimum score of 600

-- ❖ IELTS minimum score of 7.0
+- TOEFL iBT minimum score of 100 with reading and writing subskill scores of 26 - TOEFL paper based minimum overall score of 600. - ❖ IELTS minimum score of 7.0, with minimum reading and writing band scores of 7.0

 Please see the English Department website for additional score requirements.